vikaspatel2/vikaspatel2/README.md

 - 👋 Hi, I’m @vikaspatel2
+- Im IT stydent
-- Well know of HTML,CSS,JAVA,ADVANCE PHP
+- Well know of HTML,CSS,Python,JAVA,ADVANCE PHP
-- I’m interested in ...
+- I’m interested in web development and app development
-- I’m currently learning ...
-- I’m looking to collaborate on ...
-- How to reach me ...

 <!---
 vikaspatel2/vikaspatel2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.